techyizu/techyizu.github.io/pages/barcamp_schedule_fall_2016.md

 ## 3:30

-* Room 203 - The e-Commerce of Southeast Asia: The next gigantic China (Yiying Ng)
+* Room 203 - How to hack advertisements, or make it suck less (Rachel Daydou)
-* Room 204 -
+* Room 204 - Disrupting the Medical Industry w/ A.I.
 * Room 207 - How to A/B Test the Best Subject Lines for Your Emails... for Free!
 (Roberta Zanibelli)
 * Room 208 -
 * Room 209 - (con't) The bold truth about VR - 6 Expert Panel Discussion